Mass Perturbation Theory in the 2-Flavor Schwinger Model with Opposite Masses

 \section{Abstract}

 { I discuss the 2-flavor Schwinger model with $\theta=0$ and small equal and opposite fermion masses (or $\theta=\pi$ with equal masses).
 The massless model has an unparticle sector with unbroken conformal symmetry.
 I argue that this special mass term modifies the conformal sector without breaking the conformal symmetry.
-I show in detail how mass-perturbation-theory works for correlators of fermion bilinears.
+I show in detail how mass-perturbation-theory works for correlators of flavor-diagonal fermion scalar bilinears.
 The result provides quantitative evidence that the theory has no mass gap for small non-zero fermion masses.
 The massive fermions are bound into conformally invariant unparticle stuff.
 I show how the long-distance conformal symmetry is maintained when small fermion masses are turned on and calculate the relevant scaling dimensions for small mass.
 I calculate the corrections to the 2- and 4-point functions of the fermion-bilinear scalars to leading order in perturbation theory in the fermion mass and describe a straightforward procedure to extend the calculation to all higher scalar correlators.
 I hope that this model as a useful and non-trivial example of unparticle physics, a sector with unbroken conformal symmetry coupled to interacting massive particles, in which we can analyze the particle physics in a consistent approximation. }

 \starttext